A Sound Type System for Secure Currency Flow: The language

 The semantics of statements describes the actual execution steps of a program.
 In Figure~\ref{fig:tinysol_semantics_statements_bss} we give the semantics in big-step style, where a step describes the execution of a statement in its entirety.
 Statements can read from the method table and they can modify the state (i.e., the variable and field bindings).
 The result of executing a statement is a new state, so transitions must here be of the form $\ENV{T} \vdash \CONF{S, \ENV{SV}} \trans_S \ENV{SV}'$ (recall that $\ENV{SV}'$ stands for $\ENV{S}', \ENV{V}'$), since both the field values in $\ENV{S}$ and the values of the local variables in $\ENV{V}$ may have been modified by the execution of $S$.

 Most of the rules are straightforward.
-The rule \nameref{ts_bss_decv} is used when we declare a new variable $x$, with scope limited to the statement $S$; we implicitly assume alpha-conversion to handle shadowing of an existing name.
-In the premise, we evaluate the expression $e$ to a value $v$, and then execute the statement $S$ with a variable environment $(x,v) : \ENV{V}$, where we have added the pair $(x,v)$.
+The rule \nameref{ts_bss_decv} is used when we declare a new variable $x$, with scope limited to the statement $S$; we implicitly assume alpha-conversion to handle the shadowing of an existing name.
+In the premise, we evaluate the expression $e$ to a value $v$, and then execute the statement $S$ with a variable environment where we have added the pair $(x,v)$.
 During the execution of $S$, this variable environment may of course be updated (by applications of the rule \nameref{ts_bss_assv}), which may alter any value in the environment, including $v$.
 However, outside of the scope of the declaration, $x$ is not visible and so the pair $(x,v')$ is removed from the environment once $S$ finishes.
-By contrast, any other change made to $\ENV{V}'$ (as well as any change made to the global state $\ENV{S}$) is retained.
+In contrast, any other change that lead to $\ENV{V}'$ (as well as any change that lead to the global state $\ENV{S}'$) is retained.